FrancesCoronel/personal-website-v3/site/drafts/2018-02-03-the-switch.md

 Initially, I was actually pretty fine with using Google Play Newsstand which is completely cross platform unlike Apple News.

-Apple News is solely supported on iOS.

-<blockquote class="embedly-card"><h4><a href="https://www.apple.com/news/">News</a></h4><p>News helps you stay on top of all the top stories.
-And the For You section makes sure you're seeing the stories you care about most.</p></blockquote>
-<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

-Google Play Newsstand is supported by [iOS](https://itunes.apple.com/us/app/google-play-newsstand/id459182288?mt=8), [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.magazines) & [Web](https://newsstand.google.com/).
+Apple News is literally just supported on iOS while Google Play Newsstand is supported by [iOS](https://itunes.apple.com/us/app/google-play-newsstand/id459182288?mt=8), [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.magazines) & [Web](https://newsstand.google.com/).

-<blockquote class="embedly-card"><h4><a href="https://play.google.com/store/apps/details?id=com.google.android.apps.magazines">Google Play Newsstand - Apps on Google Play</a></h4><p>Google Play Newsstand is a personalized news reader that provides a single destination for browsing the topics, news sources, and magazines you care about.Enjoy access to thousands of free and premium news sources, leading magazines, and specialized publications.</p></blockquote>
-<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>
+However, I realized after some time that I like the quality of news I get from [The New York Times](https://www.nytimes.com/) so I subscribed. 📰️

 Regardless, when are more companies going to realize that the web is the future of mobile & OS anyways?